KWJB (Arizona)

 KWJB was the call sign for several radio stations in Globe, Arizona.
-Two separate licenses on the 1240 kHz frequency, and an FM station on 100.3 MHz, used the call letters.
+Two separate licenses on 1240 kHz, and an FM station on 100.3 MHz, used the call letters.
 The first KWJB signed on in 1938, being joined by the FM station in 1958.
 After going silent October 29, 1960, the licenses of both stations were ordered revoked by the Federal Communications Commission (FCC) in 1961 along with all other stations owned by Gila Broadcasting.
 A second AM station in Globe on the same frequency, but a different license, operated as KWJB between 1969 and 1975.

 History

 Original KWJB

 The Sims Broadcasting Company put KWJB on the air in the summer of 1938, broadcasting on 1210 kHz.
 In 1939, KWJB joined KTAR's Arizona Broadcasting Company (ABC) network as part of the latter's expansion from two stations to five.
 Broadcasting initially as a daytime-only station, it was approved for unlimited operation in October 1939 with 250 watts.
 In March 1940, the station relocated to new studios in downtown Globe.
 The station moved to 1240 with NARBA reallocation in 1941, and Sims sold the station in 1943 to the Gila Broadcasting Company, owned by Safford theater owner Louis F. Long.

 Even though KWJB was an affiliate of KTAR's ABC chain, and KTAR and three other stations in the seven-station network were NBC affiliates, it would not be until March 1, 1944, that KWJB would join NBC.
 Eight months later, the station suffered a tower collapse when a gust of wind brought the structure down during the replacement of its guy wires.
 The studios and transmitter were relocated again in 1949 to a new building on U.S. 60-70.
 In December 1951, disc jockey Robert Hawkins resigned to take a post with musicians Les Paul and Mary Ford.

 KWJB was approved in 1953 to build a cable television system to provide reception of Phoenix stations received at Pinal Peak in the Globe-Miami area.
 Four years later, Gila filed with the FCC to build a TV station on channel 34 at Globe.
 The application was withdrawn in a contentious battle with the Community TV Project, which sought to build television translators for Globe and complained that the channel 34 application was made "as a subterfuge" to keep the translators away; Gila said that its proposed station could not coexist with translators of Phoenix stations.
 By the time the TV station was filed, Gila also held the construction permit for the first FM station in Gila County, KWJB-FM 100.3, which signed on in 1958.
-The call letters had been assigned in November 1956.
+The callsign had been assigned in November 1956.